ramkumar-yoganathan/carpe-diem-autobot/README.md

 # Carpe-Diam AutoBot

-An autobot that does the algorithimic trading of NIFTY/BANK NIFTY Buy CE/PE Options with Risk and Reward Profile.
+An autobot that does the algorithmic trading of NIFTY/BANK NIFTY Buy CE/PE Options with Risk and Reward Profile.

 ### Features
 - Support Quartz Scheduler